tomdamelio/arousal_decoding_extended/README.md

 # arousal_decoding_extended
-I will now describe the necessary steps to run all the analyses of this project.
+We will now describe the necessary steps to run all the analyses of this project.

 '''
-python convert_DEAP_to_bids_server.py &&
+python convert_DEAP_to_bids.py &&
 python create_bad_annotations.py &&
-python ../mne-bids-pipeline-main/run.py --config config_deap_eeg.py --steps=preprocessing/maxfilter &&
-python ../mne-bids-pipeline-main/run.py --config config_deap_eeg.py  --steps=preprocessing/frequency_filter &&
+python ../mne-bids-pipeline-main/run.py --config config_deap_eeg.py --steps=preprocessing/frequency_filter && # NOT USED, but genetate copied files that are used by further steps. python add_annotations_and_channel_info_to_filt_data.py &&
-python add_annotations.py &&
-python ../mne-bids-pipeline-main/run.py --config config_deap_eeg.py--steps=preprocessing/make_epochs &&
+python ../mne-bids-pipeline-main/run.py --config config_deap_eeg.py --steps=preprocessing/make_epochs &&
-python ../mne-bids-pipeline-main/run.py --config config_deap_eeg.py --steps=preprocessing/ptp_reject &&
-python compute_ssp.py &&
+python ../mne-bids-pipeline-main/run.py --config config_deap_eeg.py --steps=preprocessing/ptp_reject && # NOT USED, but genetate copied files that are used by further steps. python compute_ssp.py &&
 python compute_autoreject.py
 '''